You’ve decided to invest in a short-term private debt Security. Or, perhaps, a private equity investment. Great! Now what?

 - Articles of Incorporation (for C Corporations) or Operating Agreement (for Limited Liability Companies) – These agreements establish the framework for a business’s corporate governance and include the Issuer’s obligations to the Investors relating to the equity Security.
 If equity Warrants are issued in conjunction with debt, the Warrants will be identified within this fundamental document.

 These agreements also specify the Distribution of equity ownership (including options to acquire equity) that will be in effect after the new equity Securities have been issued.
-The Issuer executes it directly, The Investor may either execute directly as well or they may indicate participation through a Joinder Agreement.
+The Issuer executes it directly.
+The Investors may either execute directly as well or they may indicate participation through a Joinder Agreement.

 - Subscription Agreement (or Purchase Agreement) – Here Investors commit to make the investments and identify how much they will invest.
 Investors make representations regarding their competence and ability to make the investment decision.
 The Issuer makes representations that the Securities which have been authorized for issuance.
 The Investor and the Issuer each sign it.

 - Investor Questionnaire – A document wherein the Investor certifies that he or she meets the Accredited Investor standards required for investing in a Rule 506(b) offering.
-Investors also certifies that they have reviewed all the closing documents included for the offering.
-Executed by the Investor alone
+Investors also certify that they have reviewed all the closing documents included for the offering.
+Executed by the Investor alone.

 - Loan and Security Agreement (LSA) – The LSA, if used, specifies the overall loan governance structure and includes borrowing covenants committed to by the Company issuing the debt Security.
 Both the Issuer and the Investor sign it.
 If the offering is unsecured, the document will simply be a Loan Agreement.